jfbu/sphinx/doc/config.rst

      {'languages': ['ja'], 'builders': ['man', 'text']}

-   Each entry gives a sufficient condition to ignore the :confval:`smart_quotes` setting and deactivate the Smart Quotes transform.
+   Each entry gives a sufficient condition to ignore the :confval:`smartquotes` setting and deactivate the Smart Quotes transform.
    Accepted keys are as above ``'builders'`` or ``'languages'``.
    The values are lists.